davidlidebrandt/milestone-project-4/README.md

 ## Database

-All models and data are stored via relational SQL databases in this project, in development the built in to Django SQlite database will be used and in production a PostgreSQL database will be used.
+All models and data are stored via relational SQL databases in this project, in development the built in to Django SQlite database is be used and in production a PostgreSQL database is used.

 The models that will be stored in the database are: